lightningfastcomputing/ThorFork-Mining-Game/README.md

 # TODO

 Improve tiles (add health, more variance, better worldgen), fix scoring:

     * tiles have health, explosion resistance, hardness, etc

+    * worldgen: differentiate between overworld and underground, different walkable floortypes, veins of ore

 Add sounds for mining, walking, ambience, explosions

+add more entities and improve physics engine to deal with them: entity class that player, monsters, etc inherit from

+fix logic for line-of-sight